brokechubb/airdropnotifier-windows/README.md

 ⚠️ **This uses a regular Discord user account (not a bot token) which may violate Discord's Terms of Service.
 Use at your own risk.**

 The application is designed to monitor only (never posts messages) but Discord's automation policies still apply.

+## Support the Project

+If you find this Discord Airdrop Notifier useful and it has helped you catch some profitable airdrops, consider supporting the development with a small donation! 🍺

+**Cryptocurrency Donations:**
+- **SOL**: `FVDejAWbUGsgnziRvFi4eGkJZuH6xuLviuTdi2g4Ut3o`
+- **LTC**: `ltc1qs0f9zas6nkk0nypmqtr0g4pehc344gd245g5m0`
+- **ETH**: `0x9bd5140cC0F9751A8EcC88d4143b16DD821a89f1`

+Your support helps maintain and improve this project.
+Every contribution is appreciated! 🙏